MarioSanzRodrigo/FFMPEG-Control-API/README.md

-# MediaProcessors
+# FFMPEG-Control-API
 Generic library for multimedia processing and streaming with REST-based control interface.

 Dependencies:
 =============

-MediaProcessors depends on the following third party libraries (concrete version tested and license is specified in parenthesis):
+FFMPEG-Control-API depends on the following third party libraries (concrete version tested and license is specified in parenthesis):

 > cjson (1.5.8; MIT)<br>